The University of California

 The undergraduate major in Biomedical Engineering, Premedical (BMEP), is not designed to be accredited, therefore is not accredited by ABET, http://www.abet.org

-Annual student enrollment and graduation data per major can be found here:
+Annual student enrollment information can be found here:

 Please note that annual student enrollment and graduation data for CSE is the sum of the data under both Engineering and Information and Computer Science.